More Painting Backwards

 Egg tempera Medici Portrait by Botticelli

 Egg tempera is an time tested technique, especially well loved by panel and icon painters.
 It renders flat graphical shapes and fine precise detail quite well.
 Softer gradual modulations are possible but take practice and patience.
-Unvarnished final work has an almost chalky finish to it.
+The unvarnished final work has an almost chalk-like finish to it.
 This technique formed the backbone-skill to any medieval or renaissance painter’s tool chest.
 The twentieth century has witnessed its revival with Andrew Wyeth being perhaps its most famous spokesman.

-The absolute best recommendation I can think of for anyone wishing to experiment with egg tempera is to check out the Society of Tempera Painters.
-They have a well established site and forum, documenting many aspects of the process as well as related techniques.
-Otherwise, pick up a good book and start in.
-The online version of Daniel Thompson’s, The Practice of Tempera Painting being one of the most extensive sources around.
-Cennini is interesting even if a bit antiquated in his terminology.
+For anyone wishing to ask experts geeky questions about the medium check out the MITRA forum.
+In the past there has also been the Society of Tempera Painters (whose informative forum is currently offline).
+The Tempera Society had a well established site and forum, documenting many aspects of the process as well as related techniques.
+In its absence, I’d suggest picking up a good book and starting in.
+The online version of Daniel Thompson’s, The Practice of Tempera Painting is one of the most extensive sources around.
+Cennini is charming even if a bit antiquated in his terminology and procedures.
 If you are looking for something more general in order to get started, try Ralph Mayer’s “The Artist’s Handbook of Materials and Techniques”, Reed Kay’s “The Painter’s Guide to Studio Methods and Materials”, or “The Materials of the Artist and Their Use in Painting” by Max Doerner.
 All are tried and true comprehensive source books for the craft of painting.

 Egg tempera is a paint made from an emulsion of oil and water.
 The final paint film is not as flexible as oil.
-Thus, to avoid cracking, the painting is executed on a panel and not a stretched canvas.
-At the moment, I use it primarily as an underpainting.
+Thus, to avoid cracking, the painting is executed on a firm and stable panel not on a stretched canvas.
+At the moment, I use egg tempera primarily as an underpainting.
 The links here on the right offer some info – by no means extensive – about how I prepare my gesso and panels.

 Pigments:

 Be sure to supply yourself with a good collection of dry pigments – avoiding poisonous materials whenever possible.
-By grinding your own paints you get to know the specific characteristics of each pigment – opacity/translucency, absorbency, chroma nuance.
-Online suppliers are very helpful if you do not live in a big city with a big art supply store.
-If you can afford it, get a thick piece of frosted plate glass and a glass muller.
-Otherwise a pallette knife and wooden painter’s pallette can suffice.
+You don’t want to breathe in toxic dust.
+By grinding your own paints you get to know the specific characteristics of each pigment – opacity/translucency, saturation, hydrophobic or philic, chromatic nuance.
+Online suppliers are very helpful if you do not live in a large city with a big art supply store.
+Get a thick piece of frosted plate glass and a glass muller.
+Otherwise a pallette knife and wooden painter’s pallette can suffice in a pinch.
 Grind up a small amount of each pigment you want to use in distilled water, making a smooth paste.
 The pastes can be stored in plastic film containers for short periods without drying out.
+To extend that drying out time I usually insert a piece of sponge at the top of the jar.
+Keeping it moist prolongs the life of the pigment paste.

 The Egg: